talhamirzaa/MAD_Exp_03/README.md

 # Experiment No 3: Profile Page App

-To develop a profile page feature for our Flutter application (Stateful)
+To develop a profile page feature for our Flutter application (Stateful).

 ## About Experiment